Categories: BeagleBone Black, BeagleBone Black Industrial, General Purpose, Intermediate, Internet of Things (IoT), Music

 AWS Console

-, create a Lambda function based on the alexa-skills-kit-color-expert nodejs blueprint.
+, create a Lambda function based on the alexa-skills-kit-color-expert nodejs blueprint. - Step 2:

 In the Lambda Function configuration, copy the contents of